by Kevin Smokler

 KS: I got the sense from Finding Beauty that you’re a person of many talents and interests, and I’m interested to know how you settled on writing as the primary mode by which you would express that.

 TTW: I love my freedom and writing, honestly, is the only thing I can do that sustains that kind of freedom and that holds the magnitude of my curiosity.
 I think writing is always ahead of us and it draws us forward into unknown places.
 And I love that, I love not knowing where I’m going, I love that feeling of being overwhelmed, realizing I know nothing.
 I must have read a hundred books on Rwanda.
-I have a whole library on prairie dogs, a library on Philip II in Spain when I was writing Leap . . . it’s really the way I educate myself.
+I have a whole library on prairie dogs, a library on Philip II of Spain when I was writing Leap . . . it’s really the way I educate myself.

 Writing also gives me the opportunity to teach, which I love, as well.
 I’m completely committed and devoted to the next generation.
 I know the people that were committed to me growing up and, for me, this is the full definition of sustainability.
 It’s now being able, at this point in my life, to turn to college students and say, “What are you thinking, what is it that you are passionate about?
 And how can I help support you in the story you wish to tell?”